PaulDelamare/Diwe_back/README.md

 | validate | boolean | The response request (true for accept and false for refuse) |

 Response :

+> An email is send to the user

 - 200